 2-Year Degree Programs

-Now you're ready to take the ALEKS online math placement test.
+Now you're ready to take the online math placement test.

-- I've taken the ALEKS exam, and I know my Placement level.
+- I've taken the Math Placement exam(s), and I know my score(s).
 How do I decide which math course to take?

 The University of Montana offers four distinct math tracks to follow, based on your choice of major:

 (2) Math for the Associate of Applied Sciences (A.A.S.) degree,

 (3) Math for the Associate of Arts (A.A.) degree, and